Galen Trail, PhD, Program Coordinator

 The MSAL program admits students in the fall quarter of each year.
 Applications begin to be reviewed on February 15th and continue until the cohort of 30 is filled.
 Admission to the MSAL program is competitive and the file review is holistic.
 Applicants’ academic history, graduate exam performance, motivation, aptitude for graduate education, personal goals, and professional experiences will be considered.
 Applicants must submit the following for review:

 - Completed Application for Graduate Admission and a non-refundable $55 application fee (waived for Seattle University alumni).

 - Official transcripts reflecting a four-year equivalent bachelor’s degree from a regionally accredited institution as well as any post-baccalaureate course work.

 - Minimum grade point average of 3.00 GPA calculated from official transcripts of all post-secondary educational institutions attended in the last 90 quarter/60 semester credits of the bachelor’s degree, including any transfer credits earned during this time and any post-baccalaureate course work.
-Average GPA of those admitted has been 3.5 on a 4-point
+Average GPA of those admitted has been 3.5 on a 4-point scale

 - GRE exam scores.
 Average GRE scores of those admitted are around the 50th percentile on all three aspects of the Exam: Verbal Reasoning, Quantitative Reasoning, and Analytical Writing.